What is the Silicon Valley Program?

 How much will the program cost?

-The Program Director is working to ensure that all program costs are less than or equal to the cost of attending your home institution.
+The SVP Program Director is working to ensure that all program costs are less than or equal to the cost of attending your home institution.
 Tuition, room, and activity charges will be paid to CMC.
 Board charges will be assumed by the participant.
-Check the program's cost page for more information.
 [NOTE: some students may be able to live outside of Program-secured housing; in these cases, the room charges will not be billed.]
+Check the Program Costs

 Will I receive my financial aid while I'm on the program?